Joseph-beep-tech/Movies/README.md

-# My-Library2
+# Movies
 ## Author
 JOSEPH OKOTH
 ## Description
-This is an android application that shows different Book Genres.
+This is an android application that shows different movie types.
 ## Installation
 Download and install Android SDK
 Download and install JAVA